Pennsylvania Points System for Driving Record | Worgul, Sarna & Ness, Criminal Defense Attorneys

 When faced with a traffic ticket, it’s worth contacting an experienced Pittsburgh traffic lawyer to determine what your options are.
 If you pay the ticket, you’re agreeing to points on your license and that you effectively committed the offense with which you were charged.
 That also means a potential increase in your auto insurance once your insurance company sees that you have recently committed a traffic offense.
 This could have a lasting impact on your premiums and ability to obtain coverage.
 Call an experienced criminal defense lawyer at our firm today at (412) 281-2146 or contact us online.

+If you have been pulled over for a traffic violation in Pennsylvania, call Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC today at (412) 281-2146 or fill out our online contact form.
 Your rights are at stake and you need the best defense to keep them.
-I will fight using the strongest defense available to get your Traffic Violations charge reduced or dismissed so you can move on with your life.
+Our Pittsburgh traffic defense attorneys will fight using the strongest defense available to get your Traffic Violation charge reduced or dismissed so you can move on with your life.
+Contact us today!

 What Our Clients Say